isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Alternative**: Throw an exception.
 An exception cannot be ignored.

 **Alternative formulation**: Avoid passing information across an interface through non-local or implicit state.
-Note that non-`const` member functions pass information to other member functions through their object's state.
+Note that non-`const` member functions pass information to other member functions through their object’s state.

 **Alternative formulation**: An interface should be a function or a set of functions.
 Functions can be template functions and sets of functions can be classes or class templates.